 The U11 retails for $649 in the US.

-The prices are quite reasonable as compared to other flagships, it costs just $479 for the version with 6GB of RAM and 64GB of storage.
+The prices are quite reasonable as compared to other flagships, the OnePlus 5 costs just $479 for the version with 6GB of RAM and 64GB of storage.

 The Nubia Z17 is probably the most powerful Chinese smartphone on the market.
 It is packed with impressive hardware, including Snapdragon 835, up to 8GB of RAM, 128GB of internal storage, dual rear cameras (23MP +12MP), an IP67 water-resistant casing, Dolby Atmos speaker, and a 3,200mAh battery supporting Quick Charge 4+.